100 Released Catholic Schoolchildren: One of Freed Students Shares What Gunmen Gave Them to Sleep on

 Release of 100 schoolchildren: Tinubu gives order

-Meanwhile, Legit.ng previously reported that President Bola Tinubu had given a fresh order following the release of 100 kidnapped schoolchildren.
+Meanwhile, Legit.ng previously reported that President Bola Tinubu had given a fresh order following the release of 100 kidnapped schoolchildren, stating that Nigerian children should not be 'sitting ducks for heartless terrorists intent on disrupting their education and subjecting them and their parents to unspeakable trauma'.

 Read also

-Recall that the assailants attacked the school on Friday, November 21.
-They arrived at 2 am on motorbikes and abducted 303 students and 12 teachers.
-The incident was one of the multiple cases of kidnappings that happened in a week.
-This led to widespread outrage in the country.
-President Bola Tinubu, in addressing the matter, declared a state of emergency on security in the country.
+Recall that the assailants attacked a Catholic school on November 21, arriving at 2 am on motorbikes and abducting 303 students and 12 teachers, in one of the multiple cases of kidnappings that happened in a week and led to widespread outrage in the country, and President Tinubu declared a state of emergency.

 Source: Legit.ng